realdecoy/frontier/packages/frontier-plugins/plugin-mobile/README.md

 ## About

-The RDVue CLI is the product of RealDecoy's Frontend Practice group.
+The Mobile CLI is the product of RealDecoy's Frontend Practice group.
 Contributions are welcome!
 You can help us by reporting or fixing bugs and giving us feedback on new/existing features.

 &nbsp;
 &nbsp;